A “VA loan” is a mortgage guaranteed by the Veterans Administration. It was created in 1944 and signed into law by President Franklin D. Roosevelt.

 If purchasing a home with a VA loan, an appraisal will be required.
 This is for your protection too to ensure the home is worth what you’ve agreed to pay for it.

 An appraisal is also required if you’re attempting to pull cash out of your home.
-Conversely, if you’re simply looking to reduce your mortgage rate via an Interest Rate Reduction Refinancing Loan (IRRRL), no appraisal is required.
+Conversely, if you’re simply looking to reduce your mortgage rate via an IRRRL, no appraisal is required.

 Do VA loans have closing costs?